 Previous projects and commissions include:

-Accompanying their artistic practice, for 5 years Trish has worked as the Head of People and Nature at Nottinghamshire Wildlife Trust and Nick has been a licenced BTO bird ringer.
+Accompanying their artistic practice, for 5 years Trish has worked as the Head of People and Nature at Nottinghamshire Wildlife Trust and Nick has been a licenced BTO bird ringer and licenced marine mammal medic for BDMLR.
 INSTAR are based in Nottingham, UK.

-Keep an eye out for regular updates as the project develops on the Wallington website, our social media channels and those of INSTAR too.
+Keep an eye out for project updates over the coming weeks on the Wallington website, our social media channels and those of INSTAR too.